Yes, You Can Still Get the Abortion Pill. Here's How

 The US Supreme Court overturned Roe v.
 Wade on June 24, effectively ending the constitutional right to an abortion, which had been in place since 1973.
 The majority opinion in Dobbs v.
 Jackson Women's Health Organization doesn't criminalize abortion on a federal level, but it leaves the decision on allowing access to abortion up to individual states (for more information, check out CNET's list of abortion laws by state).

-In-clinic abortions were targeted by the Supreme Court ruling, but it's still possible and legal to obtain what's commonly known as the abortion pill -- actually two medications, mifepristone and misoprostol, which are taken one after the other and can be used at home.
+The Supreme Court ruling targeted in-clinic abortions.
+It's still possible and legal to obtain what's commonly known as the abortion pill -- actually two medications, mifepristone and misoprostol, which are taken one after the other and which can be used at home.

 "Both methods of abortion are safe and effective, and it's important that my patients be able to choose the method that is right for them," Dr. Nisha Verma, Darney-Landy Fellow at the American College of Obstetricians and Gynecologists, said in a statement.
 "Some of my patients prefer the abortion procedure, knowing that when they leave my care, they are no longer pregnant.
 Others prefer to be able to take the pills needed for medication abortion in the comfort and privacy of their own home.
 Both choices are great choices, and both methods should be equally available to all of my patients."